Temujin142857/Chess_Board/README.md

 3. (Optional) Add a front end to display a chess board

-##revision of steps:

 ##Current step
-Detecting checkmate, building the GUI, allowing en passant
+Detecting checkmate, building the GUI, allowing en passant, indicator showing which piece is selected
-GUI: finish the building pieces method so it adds labels to all the jpanels, and sizes the images properly make and add all the image files